INM-6/python-odmltables/README.rst

 Dependencies
 ------------

-The packages required to use odMLtables are listed in the [requirements](/requirements.txt).
-Additional
-packages are required when installing the graphical user interface :any:`requirements_gui.txt` or building the documentation :any:`requirements_doc.txt` or running tests :any:`requirements_tests.txt`.
+odMLtables is based on odML_.
+A complete list of dependencies is available in the odMLtables documentation at `Read the Docs`_.

 Release Versions
 ----------------